ericjanto/personal-blog/content/pages/me.md

 - [ ] Witness an Indian marriage
 - [ ] Go to a Mahler's 5th concert
 - [ ] Own a Steinway
-- [ ] Have a date in a Drive-in theatre
+- [ ] Have a date in a drive-in theatre
 - [ ] See whales in real life (and maybe go diving with them)
 - [ ] Get a cat